What to do when paying maternity pay if an employee leaves, becomes sick, dies, or is awarded a pay rise.

 - give you acceptable notice for start of SMP

-Your employee should give you the evidence within 21 days of the start of her SMP pay period or as soon as she can but no later than 13 weeks after the start of the SMP pay period.
+Your employee should give you the evidence within 21 days of the start of their SMP pay period, or as soon as they can, but no later than 13 weeks after the start of the SMP pay period.

-If the baby is born before or during the QW, the continuous employment rule is satisfied if she would have completed 26 weeks continuous employment with you had it not been for the baby’s early birth.
+If the baby is born before or during the QW, the continuous employment rule is satisfied as if they would have completed 26 weeks continuous employment with you if the baby had not been born early.

-The SMP pay period and her maternity leave start on the day after the first complete day of absence from work because of her pregnancy within the 4 week period.
+The SMP pay period and their maternity leave start on the day after the first complete day of absence from work because of their pregnancy within the 4 week period.
 This may mean that you have to pay a mixture of wages and SMP at the beginning or end of the period.

-If you aren’t sure whether the employee’s absence is caused by her pregnancy contact the Employer Helpline for advice.
+If you are not sure whether the employee’s absence is caused by their pregnancy contact the Employer Helpline for advice.

-Employee doesn’t qualify for SMP: PAYE Settlement Agreements
+Employee does not qualify for SMP: PAYE Settlement Agreements

 You must recalculate your employee’s AWE if all of the following apply:

-- their AWE are less than the LEL in force at the end of the qualifying week
+- their AWE are less than the lower earnings limit in force at the end of the QW

 - they received any expense payments or benefits in kind in the relevant period

-- the expenses or benefits were included in a PAYE Settlement Agreement
+- the expenses or benefits were included in a Pay As You Earn (PAYE) Settlement Agreement

-You must recalculate their AWE if you had to recalculate your employee’s earnings because they didn’t qualify and both the following apply:
+You must recalculate their AWE if you had to recalculate your employee’s earnings because they did not qualify and both the following apply:

 - some of their earnings were included in a PAYE Settlement Agreement

-- they then get a backdated pay rise that is effective during or before the start of the relevant period which you hadn’t included in the original calculation
+- they get a backdated pay rise that’s effective during or before the start of the relevant period which you had not included in the original calculation

-If they don’t intend to return to work after the birth they may still be entitled to benefit from the pay rise.
-You must check the terms of her old contract of employment with you.
+If they do not intend to return to work after the birth they may still be entitled to benefit from the pay rise.
+You must check the terms of their old contract of employment.

 Some schemes for childcare support provided by you and made available to your employees may be exempt from PAYE tax and Class 1 NICs.

-The value of the childcare vouchers provided during the MPP may not be deducted from the SMP.
+The value of the childcare vouchers provided during the MPP cannot be deducted from the SMP.

 Where an employee agrees to accept childcare vouchers as part of a salary sacrifice their SMP entitlement will be assessed on their gross earnings on which NICs are payable.

-- Work out the total amount she is now entitled to.
+- Work out the total amount they’re now entitled to.

-- Take away any SMP you have already paid her.
+- Take away any SMP you’ve already paid.